xratberkeley/decal-site/labs/Oculus/lab1.md

 ![image](../../assets/images/oculus/lab1/transform000.jpg)

 Think of this GameObject as the player.
-If you go from **XR Origin > Camera Offset > ...**, you can see that the left and right controllers have actions that correspond to "LeftHand" or "RightHand" respective to its controller.
+If you go from **XR Origin > Camera Offset > ...**, you can see that the left and right controllers have actions that correspond to "Left" or "Right" respective to its controller.

 Unity needs a way to read the values of a given action, so if we go to **XR Interaction Manager** in the hierarchy, click on **Add Component** on the Inspector panel and search for a "Input Action Manager".
 Let us press on the "+" and select the "XRI Default Input Actions".